 The role of a personal shopper in Monaco has nothing to do with carrying bags.
 It's a strategic, intimate, and entirely confidential service.
 The reality — from someone who does it.

 The Monaco Grand Prix, held on the last weekend of May, is the most demanding event on the social calendar from a wardrobe perspective.
-In four days, a client may attend: a paddock reception (strict dress code enforced), a yacht lunch in Port Hercule (elevated nautical), an evening on Casino Square (cocktail), and a private dinner at the Hôtel de Paris (strictly formal).
+In four days, a client may attend a paddock reception with strictly enforced dress code, a yacht lunch in Port Hercule, an evening on Casino Square, and a private dinner at the Hotel de Paris.
+Each context has its own visual register.
 These are not interchangeable outfits.
-My role in the weeks before is to build a precise wardrobe architecture for the event — identifying what already works, sourcing what's missing, ensuring everything is fitted and ready without any last-minute scramble.
+My role in the weeks before is to build a precise wardrobe architecture for the full weekend: identifying what already works, sourcing what is genuinely missing, ensuring every piece is fitted and ready without any last-minute scramble.
 The same logic applies to the Rose Ball in late March and the Monaco Yacht Show in September.

 What the service actually involves, day to day

 Wardrobe audit: The starting point is never a shopping list.
-It's an honest assessment of what already exists, what no longer serves, and what's genuinely missing.
-Most clients have significantly more in their wardrobe than they think — and significantly less that actually works.
+It is an honest assessment of what already exists, what no longer serves, and what is genuinely missing.
+Most clients have significantly more in their wardrobe than they think, and significantly less that actually works.

-Private appointments: I arrange access outside standard opening hours, coordinate with private shopping teams at Hermès and Chanel, and attend fittings alongside clients so decisions are made efficiently and with full information.
+Private appointments: Access is arranged outside standard opening hours, in coordination with private shopping teams at Hermes, Chanel, and the houses that matter.
+Every fitting is attended so decisions are made with full information and without compromise.

-International sourcing: For specific vintage pieces, a Birkin in an unusual colour, or a designer who doesn't show in Monaco, I travel — to Paris, Milan, Los Angeles.
-The sourcing work happens largely behind the scenes.
+International sourcing: For a specific vintage piece, a Birkin in an unusual colour, or a designer with no Monaco presence, the work extends to Paris, Milan, and Los Angeles.
+Most of this happens behind the scenes, before the client ever enters a boutique.

-Seasonal management: Twice a year, I help clients transition their wardrobe between seasons — editing pieces that no longer fit the current direction, integrating new acquisitions, ensuring storage and care are handled correctly.
+Seasonal management: Twice a year, the wardrobe transitions between seasons: editing pieces that no longer serve the current direction, integrating new acquisitions, and ensuring everything is stored and cared for correctly.

 "Fashion fades, only style remains the same." - Coco Chanel